Travel & Other Activities

 After using Microsoft products for many years, I was fed up with this company's arrogance and rude business conduct, for example their outrageous licensing policy, their inescapable Windows bundled with almost any new PC, application programs inseparably merged with the operating system, "updated" file formats incompatible with older versions of the same software, old and inefficient technology under a shiny surface, etc., etc. These people do not show the slightest respect for their customers, and their business strategy is similar to that of a drug dealer: making people as dependent as possible in order to drain them dry.

 So I started looking for alternatives.
 The idea of buying a Mac was abandoned very soon because the people from Apple pursue a similar (if not worse) strategy.
-I got the strong impression that the marketing guys from Apple successfully manipulated many consumers into thinking that their overpriced Mac/iPhone/iPad is a "lifestyle product", i.e., something prestigious you must have to demonstrate your social status (I am perfectly happy with my social status, so I don't have to prove anything).
-Out of curiosity I played around with a Mac at a local dealer's store, but apart from a flashy look I found nothing really exciting about it.
-Besides, I am convinced you can do more with a cheap netbook than with an expensive iPad (and you don't have those nasty fingerprints on the display all the time).
+Obviously, the marketing guys from Apple successfully manipulated many consumers into thinking that an overpriced Mac/iPhone/iPad is a "lifestyle product", i.e., something prestigious you must have to demonstrate your social status (I am perfectly happy with my social status, so I don't have to prove anything).
+Out of curiosity I played around with a Mac at a local dealer's store, but apart from an admittedly nice design I found nothing really exciting about it.
 People who think they absolutely need something stylish may get happy with it.

-Being immune to marketing talk (I had to cooperate with marketing people for many years and know their ways), I decided to try open-source operating systems and software.
+I have become immune to marketing talk.
+This is because I had to cooperate with marketing people for many years and, as a result, consider the majority of them as a parasitic life form now.
+So the idea of trying open-source operating systems and software more or less suggested itself.
 Soon I discovered the potential of Linux.
-After testing it for a couple of weeks, I was fully convinced of its functionality, and I banned Windows and the related software from all PCs (3) and laptops (2) in my home network.
-I have been running Linux for more than four years now, and I never regretted it.
-In summary, my wife and I can do everything we did before: write, calculate, draw, make presentations, exchange files, surf the web, read and write e-mails, make phone calls, view and process photos (including RAW files), scan, print, listen to music, watch and edit videos, watch and record TV, etc. There is a world beyond Microsoft and Apple!
+After testing it for a couple of weeks, I was fully convinced of its functionality, and I decided to ban Windows and the related software from all PCs (3) and laptops (2) in my home network.
+The complete switch to Linux came in 2007, and I never regretted it.
+In summary, my wife and I can do everything we did before: write, calculate, draw, make presentations, exchange files, surf the web, read and write e-mails, make phone calls, send and receive faxes, view and process photos (including RAW files), scan, print, listen to music, watch and edit videos, watch and record TV, etc. There is a world beyond Microsoft and Apple!

 Most Linux versions run very well even on older computers since they are not very resource-hungry, so you don't have to buy new hardware every time a new version is released.
 Linux is extremely configurable.
 Everybody can customize it to his/her taste (you can even make it look like Mac OS if you like).
 Last but not least, Linux is very stable and much less vulnerable to virus and malware attacks than Windows.
 Therefore it is not necessary to run virus and malware scanners in the background all the time (slowing down the system).

-Don't trust companies spending more money on advertising, lobbying and legal actions than on technical innovation and quality management.
-Don't support companies bullying competitors and customers instead of taking up the challenge of fair competition.
-Don't let quasi-monopolists and their vassals decide what is good for you (and first of all for themselves).
-In a free economy you have the right to choose.
-Instead of wasting your money for overexpensive software products, go to Distrowatch, read the test reports, download the iso image of a popular Linux distribution, burn an installation CD*, and try it out.
+Don't trust companies spending more money on advertising, lobbying, bribery, and legal actions than on technical innovation and quality management.
+Don't support people who prefer bullying competitors and customers rather than taking up the challenge of fair competition.
+Don't let quasi-monopolists and their vassals decide what is good for you (and, of course, for their own pockets).
+There are alternatives.
+Instead of wasting your money for overexpensive products, go to Distrowatch, read the test reports, download the iso image of a popular Linux distribution, burn an installation CD*, and try it out.
 It won't cost you a penny.
 Spend your hard-earned money elsewhere and enjoy your new freedom!

 *Some distributions, e.g., Ubuntu and Mint, come as a bootable "Live CD" which enables you to test the operating system without writing anything to the hard drive before installing it permanently.